GabrielMassana/DeepTurn-iOS/README.md

 DeepTurn is a Swift tool to enable deeplinking in iOS apps.

 It is based in [Turnpike](https://cocoapods.org/pods/Turnpike), an Objective-C pod with the same purpose.
-The original project was created by James Lawrence Turner.
+The original project was created by [James Lawrence Turner](https://github.com/URXtech/turnpike-ios).

 ## Deeplink Concept

 The core concept of deeplinking is to allow to open any view of you app from other apps.

-With the Associated Domains capability we can easily open the app from anywhere.
-With Deeplink we can also open any view.
+With the `Associated Domains` capability we can easily open the app from anywhere.
+With `Deeplink` we can also open any view.

 To use deeplink we need to set up the proper internal architecture.
-To do so, we will use URL scheme to internally navigate the app.
+To do so, we will use `URL-Scheme` to internally navigate the app.

 DeepTurn will help to do it.

-To do the job, we will need to set up Associated Domains and Register a Custom URL Scheme.
+So, to do the job, we will need to set up Associated Domains and Register a Custom URL Scheme.

 ## Installation